flutter/website/src/desktop/windows.md

 To change the Windows application icon, replace the `app_icon.ico` file in the `windows\runner\resources` directory with an icon of your preference.

-The generated Windows executable can be changed by editing the `BINARY_NAME` variable in `windows/CMakeLists.txt`:
+The generated Windows executable filename can be changed by editing the `BINARY_NAME` variable in `windows/CMakeLists.txt`:

 ```cmake